mapbox/batfish/README.md

 All commands will look for your configuration module in the current working directory or where you point with the `--config` option.

-For more details, run `batfish --help`.
+For more details, run `batfish --help` or see [`docs/cli.md`](docs/cli.md).

 **You should not install the Batfish CLI globally.**
 Install Batfish as an npm dependency and use the CLI via npm `"scripts"`, npx, or `node_modules/.bin/batfish`.

 ### Node API

+Usually you should use the Batfish CLI.
+But for those special cases when you want absolute control within a Node process, all the CLI's functionality is available in a Node API.

 See [`docs/node-api.md`](docs/node-api.md).